cyberFund/cyberrating/DRS.md

-# Decentralized Reporting Specification Draft
+# Decentralized Reporting Standard Draft

 A work in progress.
 Feedback appriciated.